Th30n30fMany/Bug-Hunters/README.md

 - Adding more Methodologies, Tools, and other Resources.
 - Just adding a star to our Github project :)

- :point\_right: If you have some new idea about this Repository, issue, feedback or found some valuable tool feel free to open an issue or just DM me via [@IamLucif3r_](https://twitter.com/IamLucif3r_)
+ :point\_right: If you have some new idea about this Repository, issue, feedback or found some valuable tool